cristianoc/arc-agi-2-abstraction-dataset/README.md

 # ARC-AGI-2 Abstraction Dataset

-A dataset containing 120 ARC-AGI-2 evaluation tasks, each with the final solver, abstraction implementation, and analysis report bundled together.
-In total, **120 tasks** are currently bundled.
+A dataset containing 120 ARC-AGI-2 evaluation tasks with solvers written in **CompDSL**—a purely functional, simply-typed DSL for grid transformation programs.
+Each solver is guaranteed to terminate with polynomial complexity bounds and maintains equational reasoning properties.

+## What is CompDSL?

+CompDSL is a purely functional, simply-typed DSL for grid programs embedded in disciplined Python.
+Every solver is guaranteed to terminate in O(n^d) time with no mutation, recursion, or unbounded loops.

+**Core idea**: Write programs using only pure functions, comprehensions, and the single combinator `fold_repaint`—enforced via AST validators and type checking.

-## Overview
+## Dataset Overview

 This dataset contains solvers for all 120 ARC-AGI-2 **evaluation tasks**, generated using an automated approach combining coding agents with abstraction-refinement techniques.

-Most solvers (116 out of 120) pass **interpolation** (i.e., they correctly solve all training examples) and include full abstraction analysis.
-For tasks where stable interpolating programs could not be found (142ca369, 21897d95, 271d71e2, and da515329), identity function baselines are provided as placeholders.
-This dataset continues to be expanded over time, and future tasks may not all pass interpolation.
-The solvers were refined starting from identity functions, and identity functions are left when no solution is found.
+**Status**: 116 of 120 solvers pass **interpolation** (correctly solve all training examples).
+Identity baselines are provided for the remaining 4 tasks (142ca369, 21897d95, 271d71e2, da515329) as placeholders for future improvements.

+Each task bundle includes:

+- **Task Solution** (`solution.py`): Final working Python implementation in CompDSL
+- **Abstraction Code** (`abstractions.py`): Reusable abstraction functions and pipelines
+- **Analysis Report** (`abstractions.md`): Detailed abstraction process and DSL specification

 For details on the refinement pipeline, see the companion [compositional-program-synthesis](https://github.com/cristianoc/compositional-program-synthesis) repository.
-Each task solver includes:

-- **Task Solution**: The final working Python implementation
-- **Abstraction Code**: Reusable abstraction functions and pipelines
-- **Analysis Report**: Detailed report of the abstraction process and performance

 ## Directory Structure